Mexico, U.S. business groups urge Trump to back down on tariff threat

 Global equities tumbled and safe-haven sovereign bonds surged Friday after Trump’s unexpected threat added to fears that escalating trade wars will push the United States and other major economies into recession.

-The influential U.S. Chamber of Commerce business group is looking at ways to challenge Trump’s tariff move against Mexico, including legal options.
+The influential U.S. Chamber of Commerce is looking at ways to challenge Trump’s tariff move against Mexico, including legal options.

 Other industry groups also criticized Trump’s threat, saying it would cost American businesses, farmers and consumers who have already been bearing the brunt of the separate, lingering U.S. trade dispute with China.